stonecharioteer/notes-deprecated/docs/_sources/courses/algoexpert/system-design/index.rst.txt

 .. note::
     These are my notes on the Algoexpert Systems Design material.

-    I will be keeping my solutions to the problems in the :ref:`systems-design` section, since that houses all the systems-design problems I go through.
+    I will be keeping my solutions to the problems in the :ref:`system-design` section, since that houses all the systems-design problems I go through.

 ---------------------------------